splynx/docs/files/en/configuration/inventory/inventory.md

 Inventory
 =============
-In this section we can configure our stock locations for the inventory module
+In this section we can configure our stock locations for the inventory module:

 ![Inventory](inventory.png)